 There are 3 types of support payable to a spouse in Pennsylvania.
 Spousal support refers to a request for support when there is not a divorce complaint filed by either party.
 There are entitlement defenses available in a true spousal support case based upon the fault based grounds for divorce...Read more »

 In 2015 my daughter decided she wanted to go live with her dad and the judge allowed it.
 After taking my ex to court for another issue, he went and filed for CS out of spite.
 I had a cleaning job on Saturdays and was able to pay the CS, then I lost that job and filed for a modification/termination...
 Read more »

 Generally, the amount of support to be awarded is calculated upon the parties' monthly net income, and is usually based upon a six-month average.
-When either party voluntarily assumes a lower paying job, quits a job, leaves employment, changes occupations or changes employment status to pursue an...Read more »
+When either party voluntarily assumes a lower paying job, quits a job, leaves employment, changes occupations or changes employment status to...Read more »

 A home that you owned prior to marriage is considered non-marital property.
 However, your current spouse may have a claim to any increase in value during your marriage of the home.
 Say for example, that when you remarried the home was worth $100,000 and at the time you separate from your spouse it...Read more »